-An exhilarating morning train ride brings us through the valley and then up steep slopes to magnificent Machu Picchu.
+An exhilarating morning train ride takes us along the Urubamba River, passing between steep slopes on the way to magnificent Machu Picchu.
 Isolated among mountain peaks, Machu Picchu is one of the world's most awe-inspiring sites.
 The sacred citadel was abandoned by the Inca, reclaimed by the jungle, and lost to history until it was rediscovered by Hiram Bingham in 1911 and excavated with support from the National Geographic Society.
 Discover the mysteries of the "lost city of the Inca" on a guided walk of the citadel and then check into our incredible lodge overlooking the ruins—the only accommodation adjacent to Machu Picchu.
-This afternoon, return to the site to explore with a guide; head off on your own to see the Inca Bridge, built on a stone path that the Inca cut into a sheer cliff face; or request a private soak in the hotel’s hot tub, which is hidden in the surrounding cloud forest and has stunning views of the ruins.
+This afternoon, return to the site to explore with a guide or head off on your own to see the Inca Bridge, built on a stone path that the Inca cut into a sheer cliff face.
 Watch twilight descend on Machu Picchu after the crowds have disappeared, and soak up the quiet enchantment of this legendary site.

 Before sunrise, hike up to the Sun Gate, the final checkpoint of the Inca Trail, and watch day break over the timeless ruins of Machu Picchu.
 Spend the rest of this morning wandering through the site on your own.
-After lunch, board the train and ride back to Cusco.
-Once the capital of the Inca Empire, Cusco is a city of astonishing charm and beauty.
+After lunch, board the train back to the Sacred Valley, then head to Awanacancha, a farm where llamas and alpacas are bred.
+Continue to Cusco, a city of astonishing charm and beauty that was once the capital of the Inca Empire.
 Our home here is an exquisite 16th-century monastery just steps from the city square.
 Take a stroll in the elegant arcaded courtyard and admire the 16th-century antiques and paintings decorating the halls before a special dinner with opera singers in the vaulted dining room.

 After breakfast, transfer to the Lima airport for the return flight home.